-GOP expecting Trump to tap La. native Amy Coney Barrett for Supreme Court
+Trump expected to announce La. native Amy Coney Barrett for Supreme Court

 “They’re hell-bent on getting this done as fast as possible,” said Democratic Senate whip Dick Durbin.
 “They think it helps Donald Trump get reelected.”

-Outside conservative groups, who have been preparing for this moment for forty years, are planning to spend more than $25 million to support Trump and his nominee.
+Outside conservative groups, who have been preparing for this moment for 40 years, are planning to spend more than $25 million to support Trump and his nominee.
 The Judicial Crisis Network has organized a coalition that includes American First Policies, the Susan B. Anthony List, the Club for Growth and the group Catholic Vote.

+“One of the things we’ve learned from the histories of confirmation processes, the intensity of the fight has more to do with the previous occupant of the seat than who the nominee is,” said JCN’s Carrie Severino.
+“We expect this to be a very high stakes confirmation.”

 Within hours of Ginsburg’s death, Trump made clear his intention to nominate a woman in her stead, after previously putting two men on the court and as he struggles to mitigate an erosion in support among suburban women.

-“I’ve heard incredible things about her,” he said of Florida’s Barbara Lagoa, a day after Ginsburg’s death.
-“I don’t know her.
-She’s Hispanic and highly respected.
-Miami.
-Highly respected.”

-In an interview with a Detroit television station, he volunteered that hometown Justice Joan Larsen is “very talented.”
+The White House has already concluded a round of vetting this month, as Trump released an additional 20 names he would consider for the court.
+He has challenged Democrat Joe Biden to list possible nominees, too.

-Trump and his aides, though, appeared to have set their sights on nominating Barrett, of Indiana, who was at the White House twice this week, including for a Monday meeting with Trump.
+Trump had said he was considering five women for Ginsburg’s seat, but Barrett was at the White House at least twice this week, including for a Monday meeting with Trump.
+He is not known to have met with any of the other contenders.

 The staunch conservative’s 2017 appeals court confirmation on a party-line vote included allegations that Democrats were attacking her Catholic faith.
 Trump allies see that as a political windfall for them should Democrats attempt to do so once again.
-Catholic voters in Pennsylvania, in particular, are viewed as a pivotal demographic in the swing state that Democratic nominee Joe Biden is trying to recapture.
+Catholic voters in Pennsylvania, in particular, are viewed as a pivotal demographic in the swing state that Democratic nominee Joe Biden, also Catholic, is trying to recapture.

 Vice President Mike Pence defended Barrett when asked whether her affiliation with People of Praise, a charismatic Christian community, would complicate her ability to serve on the high court.